isomerpages/moe-swisscottagesec/_2026-dsa/FAQs.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The DSA process is a commitment between the student and the school.
 Once
-the child has been accepted by the school through a particular CCA, the child must commit to the CCA.
-There are exceptions, for example the child is injured and is not medically advisable for the child to continue with the specific talent area.
+the child has been accepted by the school through a particular talent area, the child must commit to the relevant CCA.
+There are exceptions, for example the child is injured and is not medically able to continue with the CCA.
 In this instance, we will have a discussion with the child and parents.</p>
 </td>
 </tr>
 </tbody>